Skip to main content

 ResourceBackup ApproachPolicy

-Session host VMsAzure Backup for VMsRequired — enable at provisioning; data loss on VM failure or accidental deletion without it
+Session host VMsAzure Backup for VMsRequired — enable at provisioning; loss of AVD provisioning state on VM failure or accidental deletion without it

 Secure Enclave Pricing